Product Portfolio Management

 - Implementing performance monitoring: Establish Key Performance Indicators (KPIs) and/or Objectives and Key Results (OKRs) for the portfolio and individual products.
 Continuously monitor these metrics to assess performance and make data-driven decisions.
 This includes sales figures, market share, profitability, customer satisfaction, and innovation metrics.

-- Fostering cross-functional collaboration: Encourage collaboration and communication between different teams and departments involved in the product lifecycle.
-This ensures that decisions are informed by diverse perspectives and that all parts of the organization are aligned with the portfolio strategy.
+- Fostering cross-functional collaboration: Encourage collaboration and communication between the product team and departments involved in the product lifecycle.
+This ensures that decisions are informed by diverse perspectives and that all parts of the organization are aligned with the product portfolio strategy.

 - Review and adapt regularly: The market and business environment are constantly changing.
 Regularly review and adjust your portfolio strategy to respond to new insights, competitive threats, or shifts in customer demand.
-This includes introducing new products, enhancing existing ones, or sunsetting those that no longer fit the strategic objectives.
+This includes introducing a viable product, enhancing existing ones, or sunsetting those that no longer fit the strategic objectives.

 With the right approach and tools, effective portfolio management can be a significant driver of growth, and can help to gain and maintain a competitive advantage.